2002rahuls/nlp-specialization-projects/README.md

 - Sequence labeling for NER with LSTM
 - Masking and handling padded tokens in sequence models
 - Custom loss and accuracy functions for sequence tasks
+- Sentence similarity modeling using Siamese networks and contrastive loss